arzwa/MultilocusIsland/docs/draft-hapdip2.md

 Speciation, in essence, amounts to the buildup and maintenance of linkage disequilibria [@felsenstein1981], with different sets of alleles maintained in different subpopulations.
-Heterogeneous selection and drift across different subpopulations contributes to the buildup of LD, whereas migration and recombination break up patterns of LD.
+Heterogeneous selection and drift across different subpopulations contribute to the buildup of LD, whereas migration and recombination (including hybridization) break up patterns of LD.
+Populations are reproductively isolated to the extent that selection counteracts this breaking up of associations through recombination.
-In this paper, we have focused on the maintenance of reproductive isolation in the face of gene flow in a secondary contact scenario, where we have ignored the details of how the initial LD was built up by selection and drift.
+In this paper, we have focused on reproductive isolation through the maintenance of local adaptation in the face of gene flow, assuming a scenario of secondary contact.
+Importantly, we have ignored the details of how the initial LD was built up by selection and drift.
-We have also ignored that other contribution to LD, physical linkage, having assumed free recombination among loci under divergent selection.
+We have also ignored that other contribution to LD, physical linkage, having assumed free recombination among selected loci throughout.
 Of key importance is that, in the presence of selection, the rate at which patterns of LD are broken up due to migration and recombination is not independent of the magnitude of LD.
-Selection against migrant genotypes eliminates sets of alleles jointly, leading to a more efficient maintenance of locally beneficial genotypes in the face of migration [@sachdeva2022].
+Selection against migrant genotypes eliminates sets of alleles jointly, leading to stronger reproductive isolation due to divergent selection.
-The effects of polygenic selection against migrant genotypes can be accurately captured by the gene flow factor, which quantifies the (potentially quite strong) selection against migrant genotypes and the rapid break up of LD among surviving invading alleles.
+The effects of polygenic selection against migrant genotypes can be accurately captured by the gene flow factor, which quantifies the (potentially quite strong) selection against migrant genotypes and the rapid break up of LD among surviving invading alleles [@sachdeva2022].
-In the polygenic setting, the gff is excellently approximated by the expected reproductive value of a migrant individual in the resident population, where the key parameter in the additive (and haploid) case is $Ls$, or the total strength of selection across all selected loci.

-In this paper, we derived an expression for the gff in a diploid or haplodiplontic mainland-island model, showing how the maintenance of adaptive differentiation in the face of gene flow depends jointly on the extent of LD and dominance.
+In this paper, we derived an expression for the gff in a diploid or haplodiplontic mainland-island model with heterogeneous selective effects across loci and showed how it can be used together with classical single locus population genetic theory to yield accurate predictions of allele frequencies on the island.
+Our results show how the maintenance of adaptive differentiation in the face of gene flow depends jointly on the extent of LD, drift, dominance and variation in selective effects across the set of selected loci, and that details about the sexual life cycle can readily be incorporated through a set of effective parameters.
+The general succes of the approach indicates two important features of polygenic migration-selection balance.
+Firstly, it suggests that the separation of time scales argument that is at the root of the approach indeed works, and does so beyond the haploid case with homogeneous selective effects [@sachdeva2022].
+At least in the unlinked (and probably also weakly linked) case, strong selection against multilocus genotypes occurs only in the first couple of generations after a migrant arrives, and the long term fate of a migrant allele is unaffected by LD conditional on having survived these initial generations.
+As a consequence, the effects of LD are well described by the usual single locus dynamics, but with a reduced migration rate.
+Secondly, it indicates that our rather crude approximation to the expected reproductive value of a migrant individual on the island (which assumes HWLE within the island population, that migrants only cross with residents, and that in each such cross the proportion of migrant alleles is exactly halved) is an adequate estimator of the gene flow factor.

+We find that dominance can have a considerable impact on both the extent of adaptive differentiation and the ability to maintain it.
+Single locus theory can be somewhat misleading in this regard, in that it tends to highlight the relative precariousness of local adaptation due to recessive alleles, whereas in the multilocus setting (partially) recessive variants may produce a much stronger barrier to gene flow than dominant variants with the same homozygous effect.
+The reason for this is that for recessive local adaptation, the dominant invading alleles are immediately exposed to selection, whereas for dominant local adaptation, the recessive invading alleles can introgress easily as long as differentiation is low.
+In the extreme case of maximal differnetiation and completely dominant local adaptation, gene flow will be unimpeded whatever the extent of LD when migration is at the haploid stage.
+Our results show that the feedbacks between the level of differentiation and the strength of selection againts migrants (as measured by the gff, which depends on the extent of differentiation) are strongly affected by the degree of dominance.

 Recent findings such as those of @stankowski2022 emphasize that readily discovered large-effect loci may often be associated with a polygenic